UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 Step 11: Write a program that formats weather data into a web page
 ------------------------------------------------------------------

-The file sb2009weather.csv is a file that contains actual weather data for Santa Barbara for every day during the 2009.
+The file `sb2009weather.csv` is a file that contains actual weather data for Santa Barbara for every day during 2009.
 You copied it into your lab06 directory in a previous step, but here is the link again to it if you cannot find it:

 <http://www.cs.ucsb.edu/~pconrad/cs8/14S/labs/lab06/code/sb2009weather.csv>